 IMPORTANT: The price given here is the raw, un-bundled unit price of a compute instance.
 Running a compute instance alone doesn’t make any sense.
 You need additional resources (IPs, storage, …) to use the instance as a proper server.

 A standalone compute instance is of no use if you can’t access it from the network, or without a disk from which to boot from.
 You need to attach IP address and storage resources to use your instance in the real world.

 Prices for a C1 server announced on our pricing page include an additional IP and volume.
 The total cost of this package is reached by adding up prices from each individual resource:

 |Resource||Hourly rate||Monthly fixed price|

 Each resource class you’re consuming under this package will be billed and featured separately on your invoice.

 Stopping a server (off status) is not enough to stop billing since the resource stays allocated to your account.
-You need to archive the server or eventually delete it if you do not want to be billed for it.

 Volumes are billed depending on their size and how long you keep them: